The following is recommended for passwords that you need to remember (i.e. ones you use frequently, such as your University account’s password):

-- Use a passphrase made up of four or more unrelated but memorable/picturable words or symbols, for example:
+- Use a passphrase made up of four or more unrelated but memorable words or symbols (for example: telephone mouse pirate rain)

-- While the minimum length is often eight characters, we recommend that it should be 12 or longer which is easily achievable with three or four words
+- While the minimum length is often 8 characters, 12 or longer is recommended and is easily achievable with three or four words

 - You should keep the spaces or change them to a different character where possible, for example / or = as this makes the password stronger

 - If you can use a word out of a different language this will also improve strength, e.g. maus instead of mouse

 The length of the password is more important than the complexity.
 The more words you use, the more secure your password.

 Do not use: